Friday, July 27, 2012

 Or take an evening sailing cruise around the island with Induna Charters.

-Or if I really get ambitious I borrow a kayak from family members and paddle out to the reef in front of our house.
+Or if I really get ambitious, I borrow a kayak from family members and paddle out to the reef in front of our house.

-Kayaking on a summer day!
+Lynda, kayaking on a summer day!

 Friday, July 13, 2012

 "Get your butt over here!"
+Vivian Reynaldo, Isla Mujeres

-Vivian, chef and owner of Qubano
+Vivian, chef and owner of Qubano,

 "Get your butt over here!
 I need help."

-Vivian Reynaldo, the chef and owner of an Isla landmark - Qubano Restaurant - chuckles while recounting her first weeks in the restaurant business five years ago.
-She didn't have a clue how to cook pork - one of the main meat ingredients in Cuban foods.
-Vivian paid the airfare for a Miami friend to come to Isla, to teach her.
+Vivian Reynaldo, the chef and owner of an Isla landmark, Qubano Restaurant, chuckles while recounting her first weeks in the restaurant business five years ago.
+She didn't have a clue how to cook pork, one of the main meat ingredients in Cuban foods.
+Vivian paid the airfare for a Miami friend to come to Isla to teach her.

-She laughs: "I'm Jewish.
+She laughs, "I'm Jewish.
 How would I know how to cook pork?"

-Born in Cuba to a Romanian mother, and a Hungarian father she left her birthplace in early 1961 - sent to the safety of her Aunt Fritzi's home in Brooklyn New York.
+Born in Cuba to a Romanian mother and a Hungarian father, she left her birthplace in early 1961, sent to the safety of her Aunt Fritzi's home in Brooklyn, New York.

-This was the year that Vivian discovered snow, the biggest snow storm of the century - 100 inches!
-Later, after the unsuccessful attempt by United States backed Cuban exiles to overthrow the Cuban dictator Fidel Castro during the Bay of Pigs Invasion, Vivian's entire family fled to Brooklyn.
+This was the year that Vivian discovered snow, the biggest snowstorm of the century - 100 inches!
+Later, after the unsuccessful attempt by United States-backed Cuban exiles to overthrow the Cuban dictator Fidel Castro during the Bay of Pigs Invasion, Vivian's entire family fled to Brooklyn.

-Vivian's first excursion to Isla Mujeres was in 1970, with her husband, when getting here was an adventure on its own.
+Vivian's first excursion to Isla Mujeres was in 1970, with her husband, when getting there was an adventure on its own.
 The first paved road linking Merida to Puerto Juarez was built in 1954, allowing limited access to the area.

 The first location of Qubano Restaurant on Isla